User Guide

 A user who has viewer/user/admin/patch role of org O1 has the following ClusterRole respectively in the clusters owned by O1 or its sub orgs.

-cloudnatix-patch is a customized ClusterRole defined by Cloudnatix and used to restart deployment, statefulset, and daemonset worklods.
+cloudnatix-patch is a customized ClusterRole defined by Cloudnatix and used to restart Deployments, StatefulSets, DaemonSets, and ArgoCD Rollouts.
+(The actual "verb" used in the ClusterRole is patch).

 See this page for the definitions of the default ClusterRoles in Kubernetes.